 By age 20, she’d become a minor celebrity who’d spent much of her life in front of a camera.
 Here’s one more clue:

 Why, sometimes I’ve believed as many as six impossible things before breakfast.

-As you’ve guessed, she’s Alice Liddell, the girl who inspired Lewis Carroll (Dodgson’s pen name) to write Alice in Wonderland.
+As you’ve probably guessed, she’s Alice Liddell, the girl who inspired Lewis Carroll (Dodgson’s pen name) to write Alice in Wonderland.
 She didn’t count photography an impossible thing.